Relaxing Equivariance Constraints with Non-stationary Continuous Filters: Method

 Directly representing the kernel with an MLP on $\boldsymbol{\alpha}$ without Fourier features will likely hamper performance as MLPs are known to suffer from ‘spectral bias’ \cite{basri2020frequency,rahaman2019spectral}, making it difficult to encode high-frequency functions.
-Sinusoidal activations in random fourier features \cite{rahimi2007random, sutherland2015error} and SIRENs \cite{sitzmann2020implicit} alleviate this issue and have been found suitable encodings of positional information in neural networks \cite{tancik2020fourier}, including (place-coded) continuous kernels in neural networks \cite{romero2021ckconv, romero2021flexconv}.
-Moreover, it can be shown that if we initialize $\mW$ with independent Gaussian noise from $\mathcal{N}(0, 1)$ and let $\text{NN}_\vtheta$ be a single linear layer, $\hat{k}$ corresponds to a GP with RBF-kernel in the infinite width limit $D \to \infty$ \cite{rahimi2007random}.
+Sinusoidal activations in random Fourier features \cite{rahimi2007random, sutherland2015error} and SIRENs \cite{sitzmann2020implicit} alleviate this issue and have been found suitable encodings of positional information in neural networks \cite{tancik2020fourier}, including (place-coded) continuous kernels in neural networks \cite{romero2021ckconv, romero2021flexconv}.